 Step two:

-Next add all the ingredients to a large bowl and stir everything well until you have a smooth dough.
+Next add all the ingredients to a large mixing bowl and stir everything well until you have a smooth dough.

 Step three: